Aheesh/creditrisk/README.md

   I recommend the Logistics Regression model using random oversampling to improve the detection of bad borrowers.

 If you do not recommend any of the models, please justify your reasoning.
+ I recommend the Logistics Regression model using random oversampling to improve the detection of bad borrowers.